Justin Miller (baseball, born 1987): Los Angeles Angels of Anaheim

-On November 1, 2016, Miller signed a minor-league deal with the Los Angeles Angels of Anaheim.
-The Angels assigned him to the Salt Lake Bees of the Class AAA Pacific Coast League.
-He pitched in 38 games for Salt Lake, with 37 strikeouts, eight walks, and an ERA of 5.48 in 46 innings of work, going 9-for-11 in save opportunities and posting a record of 5–1.
+On November 1, 2016, Miller signed a minor league contract with the Los Angeles Angels of Anaheim.
+The Angels assigned him to the Salt Lake Bees of the Triple–A Pacific Coast League.
+He pitched in 38 games for Salt Lake, with 37 strikeouts, eight walks, and an ERA of 5.48 in 46 innings of work, going 9–for–11 in save opportunities and posting a record of 5–1.
 The Angels released him on July 11, 2017.

 Washington Nationals

 After the Angels released him, Miller lost weight, added a split-finger fastball to his fastball-slider repertoire, and improved his pitch velocity.
-Impressed with the results, the Washington Nationals signed him to a minor-league deal on January 12, 2018.
-After he attended extended spring training in 2018, the Nationals assigned him to the Syracuse Chiefs of the Class AAA International League, where he began the 2018 season with nine appearances for the Chiefs, pitching 132/3 scoreless innings with 23 strikeouts and three walks and earning a save in his only save opportunity.
-On May 25, 2018, the Nationals selected his contract and called him up to the major leagues.
+Impressed with the results, The Washington Nationals signed him to a minor league contract on January 12, 2018.
+After he attended extended spring training in 2018, the Nationals assigned him to the Syracuse Chiefs of the Triple–A International League, where he began the 2018 season with nine appearances for the Chiefs, pitching 132/3 scoreless innings with 23 strikeouts and three walks and earning a save in his only save opportunity.
+On May 25, the Nationals selected Miller's contract and called him up to the major leagues.

 On July 29, 2019, Miller was designated for assignment.
 He elected free agency on October 1, 2019.